lunayuehuang/MSE544_ImageSegmentation/README.md

 **Date: Spring 2026**

 This is a tutorial prepared for the University of Washington **MSE 544 — Computer Vision in Materials Science** class.
-In this tutorial, students will learn the fundamentals of image segmentation and the U-Net architecture; how to build a complete defect-segmentation pipeline from raw STEM images of MoS₂ — including labeling with LabelMe, dataset preparation, U-Net training on a free Nvidia T4 GPU on Google Colab, and inference on unlabeled test images; and how to iteratively improve segmentation performance through augmentation, loss design, hyperparameter tuning, and additional labeling.
+In this tutorial, students will learn the fundamentals of image segmentation and the U-Net architecture; how to build a complete defect-segmentation pipeline from raw STEM images of MoS₂ — including labeling with LabelMe, dataset preparation, U-Net training on a free Nvidia T4 GPU on Google Colab, and inference on unlabeled test images; and how to iteratively improve segmentation performance through augmentation, loss design, hyperparameter tuning, and additional labeling (= adding more training data).

 **Before you start**, please download the **image_data.zip** from the Canvas page.
 After unzipping in a project folder, your folder content should look like this: